isaacchua/cgfix/README.md

 3. Add login link to navigation bars if user is not logged in.

+4. Restore the missing navigation hamburger if the _Edit HTML (advanced)_ feature is used.
+This happens because the hamburger icon uses the modern `<i class="icon ..."></i>` convention today, which repurposes the italics HTML tag without any content therein.
+This causes the archaic editor to detect an empty tag and replace the entire `<i>` and the `<a>` around it with a `&nbsp;`.
+This fix replaces the content within the elements of the given selector with the supplied HTML.

 ## Installation

 1. Click on the **Website Settings** button on your group's website admin panel.